-Example C.2 is devoted to a classical set of numerical variables (The Iris data set of Anderson and Fisher) through PCA, Clustering, Contiguity Analysis, Discriminant Analysis.
-The principal axes visualisation is complemented by a clustering.
-At the outset, example C.2 is very similar to example C.1: PCA and classification (clustering) of a set of numerical data, with various tools of visualisation, involving also a specific categorical data.
+Example C.2 aims at analysing a classical set of numerical variables (The Iris data set of Anderson and Fisher) through Principal Components Analysis, Classification, Contiguity Analysis, Discriminant Analysis.
+The principal axes visualisation is complemented by a clustering, with an automatic description of the clusters.
+At the outset, example C.2 is very similar to example C.1: Principal components analysis and classification (clustering) of a set of numerical data, with various tools of visualisation, involving also a specific categorical data.
 It presents then the improvements provided by Contiguity Analysis and its particular case: Linear Discriminant Analysis.